Predicting Qualification Thresholds in the UEFA Champions League and Europa League under the New League Phase Format: Data

-We examine the 144 matches played during the league phases of both the UCL and UEL in the 2024/25 season.
-Table~\ref{tab:stats_UL} provides summary statistics on match outcomes, including the average number of goals, average points per match, and the share of wins with a margin of at least four goals ('lopsided matches').
-The hypothesis of a stronger imbalance in the UCL is supported by the higher average number of goals in the UCL (3.26) compared to only 2.88 in the UEL \citep{scarf2022skill} and the fact that 15.97\% of UCL matches ended with one team winning by a margin of four goals or more, whereas only 3.47\% of UEL matches produced such lopsided outcomes.
-We also observe a stronger home advantage in the UCL, with approximately 53.5\% of matches resulting in home victories, compared to less than 48.6\% in the UEL.
-We find a similar difference in percentage points for away wins (34.0\% in the UCL vs. about 27.1\% in the UEL).
-Consequently, the proportion of draws in the UEL is nearly twice as high.
-Taken together, these findings indicate a greater imbalance in the UCL, consistent with summary statistics on the market values presented in Table~\ref{tab:stats_teams}, and result in a higher overall allocation of points in the UCL.
+We examine the 288 matches played per competition during the league phases of both the UCL and UEL in the 2024/25 and 2025/26 seasons.
+Table~\ref{tab:stats_UL} provides summary statistics on match outcomes, including the average number of goals and the share of wins with a margin of at least four goals (``lopsided matches'').
+The appearance of a greater competitive imbalance in the UCL is supported by the higher average number of goals in the UCL (3.26 and 3.38) compared to only 2.83 and 2.68 in the UEL \citep{scarf2022skill}.
+Further evidence comes from the fact that 15.97\% (13.19\%) of UCL matches ended with one team winning by a margin of four goals or more, whereas only 3.47\% (4.17\%) of UEL matches produced such lopsided outcomes.
+While in both competitions and seasons about 50\% of the matches resulted in a home win, the frequency of away wins in the UEL is particularly lower in the 2024/25 season (difference to the UCL approximately seven percentage points).
+Consequently, the proportion of draws in the UEL is nearly twice as high in this season.
+Taken together, these findings indicate a greater imbalance in the UCL, consistent with summary statistics on the market values presented in Tables~\ref{tab:stats_teams_2425} and~\ref{tab:stats_teams_2526}.